breard-r/acmed/CONTRIBUTING.md

 - format your code using [rustfmt](https://github.com/rust-lang/rustfmt)
 - be sure not to have any warning when compiling
 - run [clippy](https://github.com/rust-lang/rust-clippy) and fix any issue
-- refrain from including a new dependency (crates having `ring` in their dependency tree are an absolute no-go)
+- refrain from including a new dependency (crates having `ring` in their dependency tree are a no-go, see #2)
 - beware of potential repercussions on the default hooks: those should remain usable

 Not following the rules above will delay the merge since they will have to be fixed first.